Mannerheim Cross

 The Mannerheim Cross (Mannerheim-risti, Mannerheimkorset), officially Mannerheim Cross of the Cross of Liberty (Vapaudenristin Mannerheim-risti, Frihetskorsets Mannerheimkors) is the most distinguished Finnish military honour.
-A total of 191 persons received the cross between 22 July 1941 and 7 May 1945, with six of the recipients receiving a cross twice.
+A total of 191 people received the cross between 22 July 1941 and 7 May 1945, with six of the recipients receiving a cross twice.
 Available in two classes, the 1st class medal has only been awarded twice, with both recipients also having received the medal in the 2nd class.
 Although still active de jure, no crosses have been awarded since 1945.
 Tuomas Gerdt, the last living Knight of the Mannerheim Cross, died on 1 November 2020.

 Description

 The honour, proposed by and named after Field Marshal Gustaf Mannerheim, was introduced after the Winter War on 16 December 1940.
 Associated with the Order of the Cross of Liberty, the decoration was awarded to soldiers for exceptional bravery, for the achievement of crucially important objectives by combat, or for especially successfully conducted operations.
 Unlike other awards associated with the Order of the Cross of Liberty, the awarding of either class of the Mannerheim Cross was not influenced by the military rank of the recipient.

 The cross is awarded as either Mannerheim Cross of Liberty 1st Class or as Mannerheim Cross of Liberty 2nd Class.
 No special requirements differing from 2nd class were laid out for The Mannerheim Cross 1st Class.
 Within the order of precedence of Finnish awards, the Mannerheim Cross 1st Class ranks 5th and the Mannerheim Cross 2nd Class ranks 9th.
 A recipient of the cross is called "Knight of the Mannerheim Cross".

 Like the crosses of the Order of the Cross of Liberty, the design of the Mannerheim Cross displays the Old Scandinavian Fylfot, albeit in different colors and with added decorative elements.
 The 1st class cross is worn as a necklet, while the 2nd class cross is worn on the chest.

 The award was associated with a monetary prize in 1943.
 Originally planned to be a lifetime pension, the prize was eventually set at 50,000 Finnish marks, approximately equivalent to a lieutenant's annual salary.